Clemson vs. South Carolina NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Tigers have yet to cover the spread this season when favored by 11.5 points or more in five chances.

-- Clemson has hit the over in 45.5% of its opportunities this year (five times over 11 games with a set point total).
+- Clemson's games this year have eclipsed the over/under in 45.5% of its opportunities (five times in 11 games with a set point total).

-- Clemson is 3-2 against the spread and 5-0 overall in games when it puts up more than 23.7 points.
+- Clemson is 3-2 against the spread and 5-0 overall this season when the team notches more than 23.7 points.

-- Clemson is 2-3 against the spread and 5-0 overall when the team picks up more than 356.5 yards.
+- In games that Clemson picks up more than 356.5 yards, the team is 2-3 against the spread and 5-0 overall.

 - The Tigers have 17 giveaways this season, while the Gamecocks have 23 takeaways .